MyFirstBitcoin/Light-Node-Directory/README.md

 ## 🎯 Purpose

 The **Light-Node-Network** repository facilitates:
-- **Personalized Directories**: Each Light Node has its own directory for storing customized content and resources.
+- **Personalized Directories**: Each Light Node has its own directory for storing customized content, resources, and sharing open-source materials.
 - **Centralized Resources**: A hub for distributing updates, educational materials, and essential templates.
 - **Collaborative Communication**: A space for Light Nodes to interact and share insights effectively.